 For any of these campaigns, you can start off with a bot that collects information and then routes the chat to a live agent who can provide the human interaction.

 Personalization, self-service, and support.
-Now THAT’S a 2021 B2B marketing strategy done right.
+Now THAT’S B2B marketing done right.
 (Image source)

 Is Facebook a lucrative B2B marketing platform?
 The answer is 74.
 74% of people say they use Facebook for professional purposes, and business decision-makers spend 74% more time on Facebook as compared to other people.
 Plus, there’s this: